For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 one mile from the Gettysburg College campus.
 All spaces at the Seminary will be apartments.
 The details (spaces, cost, etc.) will be shared with students

-three story residence hall with apartments that include a walk-in closet, furniture and appliances (double bed, refrigerator, stove, desk and chair, dining
+three story residence hall with apartments that include a walk-in closet, furniture and appliances (bed, refrigerator, stove, desk and chair, dining

 table and chairs, bookcase), private bathroom with shower, air conditioning, coin operated laundry in the building, and parking immediately outside the building.

 Other Seminary information will be available soon.